acidanthera/BrcmPatchRAM/README.md

 Also, install one firmware kext BrcmFirmwareData.kext or BrcmFirmwareRepo.kext, depending on installation location, never both.

+  * BrcmFirmwareData.kext: Most appropriate for bootloader injection.
+This is the preferred configuration.

   * BrcmFirmwareRepo.kext: Install to /System/Library/Extensions (/Library/Extensions on 10.11 and later).
-This kext is much more memory efficient than BrcmFirmwareData.kext and is the preferred configuration.
+This kext is slightly more memory efficient than BrcmFirmwareData.kext, but cannot be injected by a bootloader.

-  * BrcmFirmwareData.kext: Most appropriate for EFI/Clover/kexts.
-BrcmFirmwareRepo.kext, while much more memory efficient, cannot be injected as can BrcmFirmwareData.kext

   * Advanced users: For custom firmware injectors, install the injector plus BrcmFirmwareRepo.kext.
-This works from either /S/L/E or EFI/Clover/kexts.
+This works from either /S/L/E or through bootloader injection.
 Optionally, you may remove all the firmwares from BrcmFirmwareRepo.kext/Contents/Resources.
-If you're using the injector from Clover/kexts, the IOProviderClass in the Info.plist for BrcmFirmwareRepo.kext must be changed from "disabled_IOResources" to "IOResources".
-And still, you may find it unreliable... as that is the way Clover kext injection is (it does not simulate kext installation perfectly).
-In testing, best result was obtained if you replace the IOKitPersonalities entry in BrcmFirmwareRepo.kext Info.plist with that of the injector kext (no need for the injector at that point).
+If you're using the injector through the bootloader, the IOProviderClass in the Info.plist for BrcmFirmwareRepo.kext must be changed from "disabled_IOResources" to "IOResources".

-Also, if you have a non-PatchRAM device (or you're not sure), install one of BrcmNonPatchRAM.kext or BrcmNonPatchRAM2.kext, depending on OS X version, never both.
+Also, if you have a non-PatchRAM device (or you're not sure), install one of BrcmNonPatchRAM.kext or BrcmNonPatchRAM2.kext, depending on macOS version, never both.
 Although these kexts do not install any firmware (these devices have firmware built-in), they still depend on BrcmPatchRAM/BrcmPatchRAM2.kext.

   * BrcmNonPatchRAM.kext: for 10.10 or earlier

   * BrcmNonPatchRAM2.kext: for 10.11 or later.

-### BrcmPatchRAM

-__Note if you have an Apple MacBook/iMac/Mac Pro etc, follow the [Mac instructions](https://github.com/RehabMan/OS-X-BrcmPatchRAM/blob/master/README-Mac.md)__

-Most Broadcom USB Bluetooth devices make use of a system called RAMUSB.

-RAMUSB allows the firmware for the device to be updated on-the-fly, however any updates previously applied are lost when shutting down the machine.

-The Broadcom Windows driver will upload firmware into the Broadcom Bluetooth device on every startup, however for OS X this functionality is not supported out of the box.

-BrcmPatchRAM kext is an OS X driver which applies PatchRAM updates for Broadcom RAMUSB based devices.

-It will apply the firmware update to your Broadcom Bluetooth device on every startup / wakeup, identical to the Windows drivers.

-The firmware applied is extracted from the Windows drivers and the functionality should be equal to Windows.

-Note that the original Apple Broadcom bluetooth devices are not RAMUSB devices, and thus do not have the same firmware mechanism.

 ### BrcmBluetoothInjector.kext

-To be used for OS X 10.11 or newer.
+To be used for macOS 10.11 or newer.

-This kext is a simple injector... it does not contain a firmware uploader.
+This kext is a simple injector, it does not contain a firmware uploader.
 Try this kext if you wish to see if your device will work without a firmware uploader.

 Do not use any of the other kexts (BrcmPatchRAM, BrcmPatchRAM2, BrcmFirmwareRepo, or BrcmFirmwareData) with this kext.